MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 This procedure describes how to turn on enterprise IoT monitoring in Defender portal, and is relevant only for ME5/E5 Security customers.

-If you have extra devices that are not covered by your ME5/E5 licenses, you can purchase standalone licenses.
+If you have extra devices that aren't covered by your ME5/E5 licenses, you can purchase standalone licenses.
 For more information, see [calculate the number of devices for standalone licenses](#calculate-monitored-devices-for-enterprise-iot-monitoring).

 **To turn on enterprise IoT monitoring**: